0%

 Thus, these tools serve as both your spotlight and your compass in the journey of SEO.

 In SEO, data interpretation is the linchpin that converts raw data into informed decisions.
-By correctly interpreting data, you can understand what’s working, what’s not, and most importantly, why.
+By correctly interpreting data, you can understand what works, what doesn’t, and, most importantly, why.

-This understanding leads to actionable insights, guiding the ongoing optimization of your SEO strategy.
+This understanding leads to actionable insights, guiding the ongoing optimisation of your SEO strategy.

 When done right, data interpretation is an analytical exercise and a cornerstone of a successful, adaptive, and effective SEO strategy.